 - Funding for the Judicial Branch

 - Technology and the Courts

 - Fairness in the Judicial System

 - Constitutional Rights and Criminal Justice

 - Case Management Procedures

 - Alternative Dispute Resolution

-- Self-Represented Litigants
+- Self-Represented Litigation

 - Limited English-Speaking Litigants and the Deaf and Hard of Hearing

-- Courthouse Accessibility, Security, and Continuity of Operations
+- · Courthouse Accessibility, Security, and Continuity of Operations

 - Judicial Branch Education

+GOAL 2:

-GOAL 2: PROTECTING CHILDREN AND VULNERABLE ADULTS
+PROTECTING CHILDREN AND VULNERABLE ADULTS

 Nebraska's children and families are precious resources.
 Courts must be able to act swiftly and justly in child abuse and neglect cases so children in these vulnerable situations can be kept safe and cared for while seeking permanency.
 At the same time, courts must ensure that the rights of the parents are being addressed.
 In domestic relations cases in which children are involved, courts must be able to offer procedures and resources to decrease children's exposure to parental conflict, as well as make timely decisions so parents have certainty in their roles and responsibilities.
 Teens involved in juvenile court proceedings require a unique array of interventions from the court and community to address the legal and habilitative concerns of these young people.
 Judges and court staff must be knowledgeable about the legal, societal, and familial impact of domestic violence on parents and children involved in dissolution or child welfare matters.
 Additionally, protecting children includes an active role by the court to support permanency for children through legal adoption after timely relinquishment or termination of parental rights.
-Vulnerable adults are those individuals who, due to disability or aging, require involvement by the courts in terms of conservatorships, guardianships, and related actions.
-In guardianship and conservatorship matters, a higher level of initial and annual court scrutiny will be realized by establishing the Office of Public Guardian to provide for the protection of this vulnerable population.
+Vulnerable adults are those individuals who, due to disability or aging, require involvement by the courts in terms of conservatorships, quardianships, and related actions.
+In quardianship and conservatorship matters, a higher level of initial and annual court scrutiny has been realized through the Office of Public Guardian to provide for the protection of this vulnerable population.
 As the population of our state continues to age, the impact on courts in these arenas will also increase.

-- Abused and Neglected Children - Nebraska Court Improvement Project's Through the Eyes of the Child Initiative - Children and Families in Domestic Relations Cases - Juvenile Justice - Adoption and Termination of Parental Rights - Addressing the Needs of Vulnerable Adults - Establish the Office of the Public Guardian
+- Nebraska Court Improvement Project

+- Children and Families in Domestic Relations Cases

+- Juvenile Justice Initiatives

+- Adoption and Termination of Parental Rights

+- Addressing the Needs of Vulnerable Adults

+- Office of the Public Guardian

+- Child Welfare and Juvenile Restorative Conferencing